Awjin/pro-fresh-resume/README.md

 ```

 ### Entry
-Fields 1 and 2 are left-aligned.
-Field 3 is right-aligned.
+Fields 1 and 2 are left-aligned, field 3 is right-aligned.
 ```
 \entry{1}{2}{3}
 ```

-These fields don't have to be populated, but require `{}` even when empty:
+Note: These fields don't all have to be populated, but require `{}` even when empty.
+For example:
 ```
 \entry{Job Title}{Company}{Dates}